Attention Deficit Hyperactivity Disorder (Easy-to-Read)

 How does ADHD affect teens?

-Being a teenager isn't always easy.
+Being a teenager isn’t always easy.
 Teens with ADHD can have a tough time.
+While hyperactivity tends to get better as a child becomes a teen, problems with inattention, disorganization, and poor impulse control often continue through the teen years and into adulthood.
 School may be a struggle, and some teens take too many risks or break rules.
-But like children with ADHD, teens can get better with treatment.
+But like children with ADHD, teens can improve with treatment.

 What can I do for my teen with ADHD?